How to Fight Airline and Travel Agency Chargebacks

 Ordinary credit card fraud is the most common threat in the air travel industry, but account takeover fraud and loyalty program fraud are also common.
 In addition, airlines and travel agencies frequently face attempts at friendly fraud.

-One reason fraudsters like to pick on travel agents in particular is that they function as intermediaries between the customer and the airline, which can create ambiguities and confusion that the fraudsters will work to exploit.
+One reason fraudsters like to pick on travel agencies in particular is that they function as intermediaries between the customer and the airline, which can create ambiguities and confusion that the fraudsters will work to exploit.

 The fraudster may assume that a small travel agency won’t have the same anti-fraud tools or screening procedures as a big airline, so they try to get travel agents to authorize transactions on a stolen card by impersonating the cardholder.